Products!

 high-heat headlamp

 sockets.
-In most cases,
+In almost all cases,

 the vehicle's factory